The OutcomeCelebrate Creativity

 DJ, BEER + WINE, AND EVERYONE IS WELCOME

-Flock of Slagles will be spinning hip hop and groove classics all night, we’ll have beer and wine for sale (McColl Center Members receive a complimentary drink during The Outcome), and admission is free for everyone.
+Flock of Slagles will be spinning hip hop and groove classics all night, we’ll have beer and wine for sale (McColl Center Members receive complimentary beer samples from Divine Barrel Brewing in the Member Lounge), and admission is free for everyone.

 McColl Center is a stop on the Uptown Crawl this evening, too.
 The Uptown Crawl features free admission to galleries and museums along Tryon Street in Uptown Charlotte.